AnuzThapa/NEPA-tasks/README.md

 This project implements a Groq-powered conversational agent that can answer general questions and use external tools for weather and cryptocurrency price queries.
 All conversation history is stored in a SQLite database, allowing follow-up questions to work across restarts.

-Features
+## Features

-1.General question answering via Groq LLM.
+1. General question answering via Groq LLM.
-2.Weather queries using OpenWeatherMap API.
+2. Weather queries using OpenWeatherMap API.
-3.Cryptocurrency price queries using CoinMarketCap API key.
+3. Cryptocurrency price queries using CoinMarketCap API key.
-4.Persistent conversation history in SQLite.
+4. Persistent conversation history in SQLite.
-5.Supports multiple conversations using conversation_id.
+5. Supports multiple conversations using conversation_id.

 *Below are the Prerequisites